grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/cm.md

 mechanisms supporting configuration control of the baseline configuration

+### cm-2.2: Automation Support for Accuracy and Currency

+Maintain the currency, completeness, accuracy, and availability of the baseline configuration of the system using {{ insert: param, cm-02.02_odp }}.

+Automated mechanisms that help organizations maintain consistent baseline configurations for systems include configuration management tools, hardware, software, firmware inventory tools, and network management tools.
+Automated tools can be used at the organization level, mission and business process level, or system level on workstations, servers, notebook computers, network components, or mobile devices.
+Tools can be used to track version numbers on operating systems, applications, types of software installed, and current patch levels.
+Automation support for accuracy and currency can be satisfied by the implementation of [CM-8(2)](#cm-8.2) for organizations that combine system component inventory and baseline configuration activities.

+the currency of the baseline configuration of the system is maintained using {{ insert: param, cm-02.02_odp }};

+the completeness of the baseline configuration of the system is maintained using {{ insert: param, cm-02.02_odp }};

+the accuracy of the baseline configuration of the system is maintained using {{ insert: param, cm-02.02_odp }};

+the availability of the baseline configuration of the system is maintained using {{ insert: param, cm-02.02_odp }}.

+Configuration management policy

+procedures addressing the baseline configuration of the system

+configuration management plan

+system design documentation

+system architecture and configuration documentation

+system configuration settings and associated documentation

+system component inventory

+configuration change control records

+system security plan

+other relevant documents or records

+Organizational personnel with configuration management responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+Organizational processes for managing baseline configurations

+automated mechanisms implementing baseline configuration maintenance

+### cm-2.3: Retention of Previous Configurations

+Retain {{ insert: param, cm-02.03_odp }} of previous versions of baseline configurations of the system to support rollback.

+Retaining previous versions of baseline configurations to support rollback include hardware, software, firmware, configuration files, configuration records, and associated documentation.

+ {{ insert: param, cm-02.03_odp }} of previous baseline configuration version(s) of the system is/are retained to support rollback.

+Configuration management policy

+procedures addressing the baseline configuration of the system

+configuration management plan

+system architecture and configuration documentation

+system configuration settings and associated documentation

+copies of previous baseline configuration versions

+system security plan

+other relevant documents or records

+Organizational personnel with configuration management responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+Organizational processes for managing baseline configurations

+### cm-2.7: Configure Systems and Components for High-risk Areas

+Issue {{ insert: param, cm-02.07_odp.01 }} with {{ insert: param, cm-02.07_odp.02 }} to individuals traveling to locations that the organization deems to be of significant risk; and

+Apply the following controls to the systems or components when the individuals return from travel: {{ insert: param, cm-02.07_odp.03 }}.

+When it is known that systems or system components will be in high-risk areas external to the organization, additional controls may be implemented to counter the increased threat in such areas.
+For example, organizations can take actions for notebook computers used by individuals departing on and returning from travel.
+Actions include determining the locations that are of concern, defining the required configurations for the components, ensuring that components are configured as intended before travel is initiated, and applying controls to the components after travel is completed.
+Specially configured notebook computers include computers with sanitized hard drives, limited applications, and more stringent configuration settings.
+Controls applied to mobile devices upon return from travel include examining the mobile device for signs of physical tampering and purging and reimaging disk drives.
+Protecting information that resides on mobile devices is addressed in the [MP](#mp) (Media Protection) family.

+ {{ insert: param, cm-02.07_odp.01 }} with {{ insert: param, cm-02.07_odp.02 }} are issued to individuals traveling to locations that the organization deems to be of significant risk;

+ {{ insert: param, cm-02.07_odp.03 }} are applied to the systems or system components when the individuals return from travel.

+Configuration management policy

+configuration management plan

+procedures addressing the baseline configuration of the system

+procedures addressing system component installations and upgrades

+system architecture and configuration documentation

+system configuration settings and associated documentation

+system component inventory

+records of system baseline configuration reviews and updates

+system component installations/upgrades and associated records

+change control records

+system security plan

+other relevant documents or records

+Organizational personnel with configuration management responsibilities

+organizational personnel with information security responsibilities

+system/network administrators

+Organizational processes for managing baseline configurations

 ### cm-3: Configuration Change Control

 Determine and document the types of changes to the system that are configuration-controlled;